 Supplementary treatments like Botox can also provide short-term relief.

 Post Stroke Side Effects Part 3: Medical Complications

 16. Problems Controlling Your Bladder or Bowels (Incontinence)

 Stroke can affect your ability to control your bladder and/or bowel movements, which is a condition known as incontinence.

-Seizures occur when there is sudden disorganized electrical activity in the brain, and they can be a very scary experience.
-Once that about 5% of stroke survivors will experience.
+Seizures occur when there is sudden disorganized electrical activity in the brain.
+They can be a very scary to experience or watch.

 Seizures are typically controlled with anti-seizure medication.

-Aspirations can lead to pneumonia in stroke patients.
-Unfortunately, post-stroke pneumonia causes the highest attributable mortality of all medical complications after stroke.
-(Source: Neurohospitalist Journal)
+Aspirations can lead to pneumonia in stroke patients, which is the biggest cause of attributable mortality from medical complications after stroke.

 Pneumonia is often treated with antibiotics.
-For stroke patients, extra treatment should also include therapy from a speech-language pathologist to help reduce aspirations.
+If the complication was caused by aspirations, then you should work with a speech-language pathologist to help reduce aspirations.